Computer-Programming-B/TurtleNationalFlag/README.md

 # create a new turtle object called tommy
 tommy = turtle.Turtle()
-# make tommy's initial shape a turtle, look up what else turtle's can be
+# make tommy's initial shape a turtle, look up what other shape turtles can be
 tommy.shape("turtle")
 # initialize tommy's draw speed to be 10
 tommy.speed(10)